-Baseline vibration measurements were not conducted as part of this project because the focus of this preliminary phase is intended to compare the potential impacts between different alternatives and options.
+Baseline vibration measurements were not conducted as part of this Project because the focus of this preliminary phase is intended to compare the potential impacts between different alternatives and options.
 However, background vibration levels in the vicinity of the proposed tunnel alternatives are dominated by local traffic.
-Background vibration levels in the vicinity of the existing tunnel are dominated by current rail operations due to Amtrak, MARC and freight train passbys along the Northeast Corridor.
+Background vibration levels in the vicinity of the existing tunnel are dominated by current rail operations due to Amtrak, MARC, and freight train passbys along the Northeast Corridor.

 In order to compare the future impacts of Alternative 2, however, the impacts associated with Alternative 1 were modeled to determine a baseline condition.
-Therefore, as shown in Table 3, impacts under Alternative 1 due to ground-borne vibration from train passbys are predicted to exceed the FTA frequent impact criterion of 72 VdB at 23 residences and other FTA Category 2 land-uses.
-Similarly, exceedances of the FTA impact criterion of 75 VdB are predicted at one FTA Category 3 receptor (Eutaw-Marshburn Elementary School).
-No exceedances of the FTA ground-borne vibration impact criteria are predicted at any Category 1 land-uses (highly sensitive equipment) under Alternative 1.
+Therefore, as shown in Table 3, no impacts are predicted under Alternative 1 due to ground-borne vibration from train passbys.